skybrud/Skybrud.Umbraco.Redirects/v4/faq/README.md

 ---
 title: FAQ
 teaser: See facts about the package.
-Might be worth starting here when troubleshooting the package.
+Might be worth starting here when troubleshooting issues with the package.
 ---

 # FAQ